dreamfactorysoftware/.net-sdk/README.md

 	- Save changes.

 - Import the package file for the app.
-	- From the Apps tab in the admin console, click Import and the DreamFactory.AddressBook project for add_dotnet.dfpkg in App_Package folder.
+	- From the Apps tab in the admin console, click Import and locate add_dotnet.dfpkg file in DreamFactory.AddressBook/App_Package folder.
 The Address Book package contains the application description, schemas, and sample data.
 	- Leave storage service and folder blank because this app will be running locally.
 	- Click the Import button.
 If successful, your app will appear on the Apps tab.
 You may have to refresh the page to see your new app in the list.